 - 1. Any Eligible Owner who believes that Withdrawals may have caused an Adverse Impact on his or her Well may become a Claimant by submitting to JCSA a written request for mitigation of the Adverse Impact or for reimbursement for the costs of Repairs, or both (the "claim").
 For ensuring accurate assessments of such a claim, it must be filed within 90 days of the time that the Claimant determines that Withdrawals may have caused an Adverse Impact on the Well.
 If the Claimant wants a temporary water supply or other interim relief, the claim shall indicate that desire.
-The Claimant shall allow JCSA, their employees, and their agents reasonable access to the property and the allegedly affected Well as necessary to determine the merits of the claim, including tests and inspections of the well. - 2.
+The Claimant shall allow JCSA, their employees, and their agents reasonable access to the property and the allegedly affected Well as necessary to determine the merits of the claim, including tests and inspections of the Wwell. - 2.
 A timely claim may be filed only after JCSA initiates groundwater withdrawals from the permitted wells. - 3.
-If the Claimant requests, JCSA may, at JCSA's sole discretion, enter into an agreement with the Claimant under which JCSA will provide or pay for a temporary water supply or an investigation of the cause of the alleged Adverse Impact on the Well, or both.
-The costs incurred by JCSA shall be subject to reimbursement as provided in an agreement between the Claimant and JCSA and in Section V, Paragraph 4, of the Plan: - 3.
-If Claimant within the indicated area of impact states in writing that he/she is out of water from a well that is located within the aquifer covered by the permit, JCSA will accept responsibility for providing water for human consumptive needs within seventy-two hours of receipt of said notice and will continue to provide such water during the claim review period. - If after review, the ICSA denies the claim, the Claimant shall reimburse the ICSA all costs associated with providing the water during the claim review period; provided, should the Claimant elect to have the denial reviewed by the Committee, ICSA shall continue to provide the emergency water supply at the written request of Claimant during the Committee's review.
-Should the Committee uphold the ICSA's denial, Claimant shall reimburse ICSA all costs associated with providing emergency water supply. - 4.
-Within five business days after receiving a claim, JCSA will notify the Claimant in writing that JCSA: - (a) agrees to mitigate the claimed Adverse Impact or reimburse the Claimant, or both; - (b) denies the claim; or
+If Claimant within the indicated area of impact states in writing that he/she is out of water from a Wwell that is located within the aquifer covered by the permit, JCSA will accept responsibility for providing water for human consumptive needs within seventy-two hours of receipt of said notice and will continue to provide such water during the claim review period. - If after review, the JCSA denies the claim, the Claimant shall reimburse the JCSA all costs associated with providing the water during the claim review period; provided, should the Claimant elect to have the denial reviewed by the Committee, JCSA shall continue to provide the emergency water supply at the written request of Claimant during the Committee's review.
+Should the Committee uphold the JCSA's denial, Claimant shall reimburse JCSA all costs associated with providing emergency water supply. - 4.
+Within fiveten business days after receiving a claim, JCSA will notify the Claimant in writing that JCSA: - (a) agrees to mitigate the claimed Adverse Impact or reimburse the Claimant, or both; - (b) denies the claim; or - (c) needs additional documentation from the Claimant to respond to the claim.
+If JCSA denies the claim or any part of it, the notice will: - (1) state the reasons the claim, or any part of it, was denied; - (2) include a copy of the Plan; and - (3) advise the Claimant that he or she may seek resolution of the claim by invoking the procedures in Section III and Section IV of the Plan.